Austin Aries and Bobby Roode

-The Dirty Heels was a professional wrestling tag team, consisting of Austin Aries and Bobby Roode.
+Austin Aries and Bobby Roode performed as a tag team in Total Nonstop Action Wrestling (TNA) in 2013, as well as in 2015, when they were later known as Dirty Heels.
+They held the TNA World Tag Team Championship once, in 2013.

 History

 Formation

 On July 8, Aries defeated Bobby Roode in the main event of Destination X to become the new TNA World Heavyweight Champion.
 On July 17, TNA president Dixie Carter announced that Aries had signed a new long-term deal with the promotion.
 Aries and Roode had a non-title rematch on the July 19 episode of Impact Wrestling, which ended in a no contest, when both competitors were attacked by a group of masked assailants, known only as the "Aces & Eights".
 On August 12 at Hardcore Justice, Aries successfully defended the TNA World Heavyweight Championship against Roode, with a pre-match stipulation preventing Roode from getting another rematch for the title as long as Aries was champion.
 During the following weeks, Aries moved from Roode to defending TNA against the Aces & Eights.

 On the December 13 episode of Impact Wrestling, Aries was revealed as the man who paid the Aces & Eights to prevent Bobby Roode, who originally paid the group to help him win the World Heavyweight Championship, from winning at the pay-per-view, which led Jeff Hardy to issue him a title challenge.
 On the December 20 episode of Impact Wrestling, Aries was unsuccessful in his challenge for Hardy's World Heavyweight Championship, following interference from Bobby Roode.
 Aries and Roode faced off in a number one contenders match on the December 27 episode of Impact Wrestling.
 The match ended in a no contest after the two attacked referee Earl Hebner and then were, in turn attacked by Hardy.
 The rivalry culminated in a three-way elimination match on January 13, 2013, at Genesis, where Aries failed again to regain the World Heavyweight Championship from Hardy.